 Looking for talented people to handle difficult work takes time.
 It’s hard to find the perfect people for the job, so you might have to spend a little more time hunting.
 This leads to increased costs beyond what you might allocate strictly for labor costs.

 See what kind of support those highly skilled laborers need.
 You might need to hire people to work aside or beneath them to ensure that they get the support they need.
 See what kind of training your staff has and if they’re prepared to work with highly skilled laborers.

 As alluded to above, there are costs beyond just paying your employees for the work they do.
-When you’re looking to fill a site or a project up with workers, you have a lot of additional costs that occur.
+Additional costs can occur when you’re looking to fill a site or a project up with workers.
 Beyond materials, inspections, and security for the site, even just the workers have additional costs attached.

 When you’re trying to recruit the best people around, you’re going to have to put the feelers out, buy ads, and hire a headhunter.
 Then, you’re going to have to interview all of those people, which means you’ll be taking the time to sit down with them, taking up valuable work hours.

 After they’re hired, you’ve got lots of other things to consider.
 If you’re working with union labor, they might have additional demands for coverage that costs you money.
 You might have to pay for insurance or for unemployment insurance to cover all of your additional employees.